itiligent/Easy-OpenVAS-Installer/README.md

 # Greenbone OpenVAS Scanner Build & Upgrade Scripts

-#### Note: Greenboe continuously makes many substantive changes with dependencies (and not documenting them!), so from time to time this will need some tweaking to work.
+#### Note: Greenbone makes many substantive changes with dependencies (and not documenting them!), so from time to time this will need some tweaking to work.

 ### 📦 Auto install link
 (Do NOT run scripts as root, they will prompt for sudo)